-The Congressional Affairs Program at the German Marshall Fund engages with members of both the U.S. Congress as well as members of parliaments across Europe.
-Our Congress-Bundestag Forum is an annual conference convening members of the U.S. Congress and the German Parliament (Bundestag) which alternates each year between Germany and the United States.
-We also take Congressional delegations to GMF’s Brussels Forum and lead study tours for Members of Congress and their staffs on a variety of issues relevant to the transatlantic policy sphere.
-The Congressional Affairs Program also hosts Members of Parliament and parliamentary staffers on visits to Washington.
+The Congressional Affairs program at the German Marshall Fund engages with members of the U.S. Congress and of parliaments across Europe through a number of major convenings.
+The Congress-Bundestag Forum, started in 2004 by GMF and the Robert Bosch Stiftung, convenes members of the U.S. Congress and the German Bundestag once a year for a series of discussions on areas of mutual concern.
+Furthermore, we take Congressional delegations to GMF’s annual Brussels Forum, in addition to leading study tours for Members of Congress and their staff dedicated to exploring a variety of issues relevant to the transatlantic policy sphere.
+The Congressional Affairs program also hosts visiting Members of Parliament and parliamentary staffers in Washington, DC.

 Each year, GMF organizes Congressional delegations to its major international conference - Brussels Forum.
 Brussels Forum is a high-level meeting featuring the most influential North American and European political, intellectual, and corporate leaders to address pressing challenges currently facing both sides of the Atlantic.

 The Transatlantic Technology Congressional Delegation (TTCD) focuses on the expanding importance of digital and data policy in the transatlantic space.
 Through direct engagement with political, industry, and academic stakeholders; TTCD will examine the opportunities and challenges brought on by the rapid growth of the transatlantic digital relationship.

 Congress - Bundestag Forum